Trex (TREX)

 13. Is Now The Time To Buy Trex?

-We see the value of companies helping their customers, but in the case of Trex, we’re out.
-Although its revenue growth was decent over the last five years, it’s expected to deteriorate over the next 12 months and its diminishing returns show management's prior bets haven't worked out.
-And while the company’s impressive operating margins show it has a highly efficient business model, the downside is its projected EPS for the next year is lacking.
+We cheer for all companies making their customers lives easier, but in the case of Trex, we’ll be cheering from the sidelines.
+First off, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+While its impressive operating margins show it has a highly efficient business model, the downside is its diminishing returns show management's prior bets haven't worked out.
+On top of that, its projected EPS for the next year is lacking.

-Trex’s P/E ratio based on the next 12 months is 22.1x.
-This valuation tells us a lot of optimism is priced in - you can find more timely opportunities elsewhere.
+Trex’s P/E ratio based on the next 12 months is 25.4x.
+This multiple tells us a lot of good news is priced in - we think there are better stocks to buy right now.